It’s important to seek testing locations and care for COVID-19 symptoms appropriately.

 If you need to schedule a weekly COVID-19 screening test to maintain compliance with state or federal requirements, you should schedule a test at a community, state or commercial retail testing site.
 Click here to locate COVID-19 public testing sites in your community - Screening Testing Sites.

 If you are experiencing COVID-19 related symptoms, click the COVID-19 Assessment button below to get a personalized recommendation for where you should go for testing and/or care.

 This survey and associated recommendations are not meant to be a substitute for professional medical advice, including diagnosis or treatment.
-Contact your physician with any questions you may have regarding COVID-19 or your personal health.
+Contact your provider with any questions you may have regarding COVID-19 or your personal health.

 Use Chrome, Firefox, Edge, or Safari for the best experience with this assessment.

-No matter your results, we all should take preventive measures
+No matter your results, we all should take preventive measures.

-- If soap and water are not available, use an alcohol-based hand sanitizer with at least 60% alcohol.
+- Wash your hands often.
+Wash your hands with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing or sneezing.
+If soap and water are not available, use an alcohol-based hand sanitizer with at least 60% alcohol.

 CDC recommendations are changing frequently.
 Visit the CDC website for the latest guidance.